-On the other hands, I’ve found some verily excellent case studies on the sites that block this claim as well.
-So, here you’re going to see one of my favorites conducted by Search Eccentric.
+On the other hand, I’ve also found some verily excellent case studies on the sites that block this claim.
+So, here you’re going to see one of my favourites conducted by Search Eccentric.

 The work is about a company named Motorcars Ltd.

-Though they are doing business for over 35 years, in the digital age, they fell over backward to rank in search engines for their target keywords.
-In the wake of analyzing the site, it was much clearer that there was a lot that can be improved upon.
+Though they have been doing business for over 35 years, in the digital age, they fell backwards to rank in search engines for their target keywords.
+In the wake of analyzing the site, it was much clearer that a lot could be improved upon.

-However, one thing that they changed was including H1 and H2 tags to the website.
+However, one thing that they changed was including H1 and H2 tags on the website.

-What was the purpose behind this is to boost the visibility and get the content more SEO friendly; straightforward, right?
+The purpose behind this is to boost the visibility and make the content more SEO-friendly; straightforward.
 Now, see the results of this tactic.

 The changes come up with a great impact on their search results.

-When the heading tags included, the company got the top-ranking position for 2 of their most special keyword phrases.
-They picked up a top 3 position for 5 of their targeted, top terms.
+When the heading tags were included, the company got the top-ranking position for 2 of their most special keyword phrases.
+They picked up a top 3 position for 5 of their targeted top terms.

-Seeing from the chart will help you show that they have jumped over hundreds of ranking spots.
+Seeing the chart will help you show that they have jumped over hundreds of ranking spots.

-This time, all of this can’t be chalked up to the header tags only.
-They also successfully cut off dead links and fixed some navigation issue.
-Meanwhile, the heading tags effectively played a vital role to grab the 2nd position for their target keywords.
+This time, this can’t be chalked up to the header tags only.
+They also successfully cut off dead links and fixed some navigation issues.
+Meanwhile, the heading tags effectively played a vital role in grabbing the 2nd position for their target keywords.

-In addition to the SEO advantages of heading tags, including these to your website must assist you to boost the user experience.
+In addition to the SEO advantages of heading tags, including these on your website must assist you in boosting the user experience.

-What you will get as a result is more traffic to your website, frequent repeat visitors, and folks will visit your website for longer stretches of time.
+What you will get as a result is more traffic to your website, frequent repeat visitors, and folks who will visit your website for longer periods.
 This, at the same time, build more value as well.

 How could heading tags benefit users on your site?

-For those who are beginners, it only makes your text cleaner and more efficient.
-The while, 43 per cent of people say that they skim articles.
-Of course, you should make your content too uncomplicated to skim by including headers.
+For beginners, it only makes your text cleaner and more efficient.
+At the same time, 43 per cent of people say they skim articles.
+Of course, you should simplify your content by including headers.

 As an instance, take this blog you’re poring over now.

-Let’s suppose you until then, knew how heading tags work for SEO before you began reading this post.
-So, you might not consider it’s important to go through the first section.
-It’s so easy for you to jump over it because I clearly added the tags.
+Until then, you knew how heading tags work for SEO before you began reading this post.
+So, it’s not important to go through the first section.
+It’s easy for you to jump over it because I added the tags.

-If I removed all the heading tags from this blog, it may build a large wall of text that you feel difficult to read.
-Here I’d like to come with an example to show you what I mean.
+If I removed all the heading tags from this blog, it might build a large wall of text that you feel could be easier to read.
+Here I’d like to come up with an example to show you what I mean.

-The content you’re seeing above doesn’t look like scannable, and it’s only one excerpt of some pages in the same style.
+The content you see above looks like something other than scannable, and it’s only one excerpt of some pages in the same style.

-At the same time, let’s take a look at another example, only this time with heading tags exploited by Conversion XL.
+At the same time, let’s look at another example, only this time with heading tags exploited by Conversion XL.

-This is actually so easy to scan, and it’s visually attracting.
+This is so easy to scan, and it’s visually attractive.

-Now, is it feasible to have the same effect just by getting the font bigger and bolder?
-All right, but why not benefit from the header tags to get ranking as well?
+Is it feasible to have the same effect by getting the font bigger and bolder?
+All right, but why not benefit from the header tags to get a ranking?

-Seeing that means they used H2s and H3s for this section of the blog.
-Though it’s not visualized in the screenshot which I just upload, and H1 tag was used for the title.
+Seeing that means they used H2s and H3s for this blog section.
+Though it’s not visualized in the screenshot I just uploaded, the H1 tag was used for the title.

 Heading tags good practices

-So, each good practice on my list is about to come with a heading tag as well.
-As you start reading, you’ll definitely know what I mean.
+So, each good practice on my list is also about to come with a heading tag.
+As you start reading, you’ll know what I mean.

 We provide our clients with Local SEO services.